 You will be requested to select your institution when you create the presenter and the authors.
 Once you have entered your city, a list will automatically appear from which you can select your institution.

-If your city is not in the list, please enter it, press enter then add your institution.
+If your city is not on the list, please enter it, press 'enter' and then add your institution.

 Step 3: Abstract Content